cyotek/Cyotek.Collections.Generic.CircularBuffer/readme.md

 The only thing the original has that this version does not is localization support - the original version read exception messages from a resource file, whereas here they are just string literals.

+See `CONTRIBUTORS.md` for further details of updates to the `CircularBuffer<T>` class.

 ## License

 The code is licensed under the New BSD License (BSD) as per the original source this implementation is based upon.
-See `license.txt` for details.
+See `LICENSE.txt` for details.